4 ways to create an image with a transparent background

 We've shared four of the easiest methods to create transparent backgrounds for a wide range of design use cases.
 And there are also other ways to create these versatile image types.

-If you haven't tried Linearity Curve yet, remember that it's free for individual users.
+If you haven't tried Linearity Curve yet, remember that it has a free version for individual users.
 So, you don't have to worry about entering credit card details upfront.

-We’ve also introduced an exciting new marketing animation tool called Linearity Move, which will be launched soon.
-It’ll give you powerful timeline and animation tools to put your designs in motion.
-You can sign up for early access by joining the waitlist here.
+We’ve also introduced an exciting new marketing animation tool called Linearity Move.
+It gives you powerful timeline and animation tools to put your designs in motion.
+Get started for free below or check out our pricing plans.

 Frequently asked questions